Driving recovery for our clients

 Original Plaintiff Goes to Court:

 This lawsuit begins when one or more people approach an auto defect lawyer about an issue, and as the investigation proceeds the lawyer determines that a larger group of people was affected.
 Only the first lead plaintiff goes to court with his or her attorney, but everyone in the class may be compensated if the lawsuit settles before trial or a verdict is found in favor of the plaintiff.
-Oftentimes, class action lawsuits do not go to trial, but rather, are settled out of court.
+Most class action lawsuits do not go to trial, but rather, are settled out of court.

 Amount of Settlement or Award:

 Plaintiffs in class action lawsuits may receive money based upon the size of the class and the amount of damages incurred.
 The settlement or award is often given in a lump sum and divided among the plaintiffs.
-We discuss more on class action settlements and awards under, How Much Can I Get from a Class Action Lawsuit?

 What types of defects in automobiles create liability?